weathersong/ExpandedHunger/README.md

 */xh lose #*: Remove # saturation from the player.<br>
 */xh resetmax*: Reset the player's MaxSaturation to the mod's configured MaxSaturation.
 This can be useful for some Funny Behaviors.<br>
 */xh max #*: Set MaxSaturation (and apply it).
 This is the same as editing the configuration file; the change is saved to the mod config file.<br>
 */xh puke*: Immediately removes all the player's saturation, so that they are starving.
-This is really just the same thing as */player playername entity satiety 0*<br>
+This does the same thing as */player playername entity satiety 0*<br>
 */xh pukeondeath ?*: Sets the PukeOnDeath configuration, to true or false.<br>
 */xh drainondeath #*: Sets the DrainOnDeath value.<br>
 */xh dcp #*: Sets the DeathCheckPrecision value.
 This is in whole seconds, but it can be fractional, e.g. 0.5.<br>